sblair12/CS332-Lab3-NEW/CardGame/CardGame/ReadMe.txt

 NOTE:	Selections require space separated items, without an extra space at the end, for input to be valid.
 		If too many or too few items are given, the program will ask for the selections to be input again.
 		This is the intended functionality.
+		Computer from last lab is not functional for SevenCardStud.

 Error Codes:
 	0 - No runtime errors